shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Permanent spells are resistant to being countered and dispelled.
 If a creature attempts to counter it or dispel it, they must make a spellcasting ability check with a DC equal to your spellcasting ability modifier.
 On a success, they counter or dispel the spell, provided the other conditions are met.
 On a failure, the Permanent spell still stands.

-You may use your Area Modulation feature on a Permanent spell that you cast, but you must spend 5 Spell Points to do so.
+You may use your Area Modulation feature on a Permanent spell, but you must spend 5 Spell Points to do so.

 ### Home Sweet Home